-A typical silicone rubber keypad involves designing angled webbing around a switch center known as a flex wall.
-When the switch is pressed, the flex wall deforms and produces a tactile response.
-When fully pressed, the flex wall depresses the rear center of the key into the contact.
+A typical silicone rubber keypad involves designing a flex wall around the perimeter of the button.
+When the key is pressed, the flex wall flexes and produces a tactile response (similar to a spring).
+When the key is fully pressed, the flex wall allows the center of the key to make contact with the circuit.